-The summer season, which runs from March through May, can be warm and muggy with highs of up to 40°C. Whenever travelling at this period, it is advised to bring plenty of water and wear light cotton clothing because it can be uncomfortable for sightseeing.
+The summer season, which runs from March through May, can be warm and muggy with highs of up to 40°C. Whenever traveling at this period, it is advised to bring plenty of water and wear light cotton clothing because it can be uncomfortable for sightseeing.

-The ideal time of year to visit Mamleshwar Jyotirlinga Temple is generally during the winter, when the weather is beautiful and suitable for touring the town and going on sightseeing excursions.
+The ideal time of year to visit Mamleshwar Jyotirlinga Temple is generally during the winter when the weather is beautiful and suitable for touring the town and going on sightseeing excursions.

 history of mamleshwar jyotirlinga